CMACH508/TransIAR/DAResUNet/README.md

 To train the encoder+classifier, run

 ```
-python train --is_unet 1
+python train.py --is_unet 0
 ```

 To train the unet+classifier (with reconstruction loss), run

 ```
-python train --is_unet 0
+python train.py --is_unet 1
 ```

 To test the encoder+classifier on Balanced Dataset, run